utkut/CityCompanion/README.md

 This is an example app for iOS MapKit that practices annotations, routes, and other map capabilities.
 It is built for select cities to mark several Tram stations and Bike Stations.

-The app fetches the data from https://http://api.citybik.es/v2/ and decodes from JSON format.
+The app fetches the data from https://api.citybik.es/v2/ and decodes from JSON format.
 Shows available bikes, bike slots and status data.

+The app also gets the weather for selected cities from https://api.openweathermap.org and decodes from JSON format.

 This app is not affiliated with any governmental institution, or company.